Snake Man of La Perouse

 The Snake Man is the common name for a reptile show at La Perouse, a suburb of Sydney, Australia.
-Also known as 'the snake pit', an occasional Sunday afternoon visit to the Snake Man was a tradition for generations of Sydney families.
+It was also known as "the snake pit", and an occasional Sunday afternoon visit to the Snake Man was a tradition for generations of Sydney families.

 History

 The show was held on the same site in La Perouse since the early 20th century.

 "Professor" Frederick Fox

 The original Snake Man was "Professor" Frederick Fox, also known as the "Snake King", who was proud of the immunity to snake venom that he had developed.
 However, like other such showmen, he did have his own special antidote.

 In 1913, Fox travelled to India to sell his antidote.

 While demonstrating his antidote in Calcutta in 1914, Fox was bitten several times by a krait.
 He treated himself but overlooked one bite and died after a few hours.

 Herbert See

-Another local, Herbert See, took over the La Perouse show but he was bitten by an Eastern Brown Snake and died in hospital.
+Another local, Herbert See, took over the La Perouse show but he was bitten by an eastern brown snake and died in hospital.